bhopals/aws-sdk-rds-s3-lambda/README.md

 Once STACK is deployed, you should see TWO Lambda.
 Both Lambda has Public URL so open the Lambda URL to trigger Create/Query request.

-- aws-sdk-app-create-lambda (To Create S3 and MySql Instance)
+- aws-sdk-s3-lambda (To Create and Query S3 )
-- aws-sdk-app-query-lambda (To Query S3 and MySql Instance - show all the bucket and db details)
+- aws-sdk-rds-lambda (To Create and Query RDS (MySql) Instances)

 #### Additional Steps once RDS instance is Created